Krishnamohan-Yerrabilli/Articles/cl9h7afy6000b09ky6y8k44bl.md

 it has a default Namespace for objects that have no other Namespace.

 - Pod
 - Services
 - Deployment...

 ### kube-system

 Namespace for Kubernetes system-derived objects.

 - Kube-DNS
 - Holds master process
 - kubectl process

 ### kube-public

 This Namespace is used for resources that should be publicly available<br> to all users.

-          - cluster-info
+ - Cluster-info
  - ConfigMap

 ### kube-nodelease

 Used to track the health of the node

 - Allocated to each node(object)

 ## Default Namespace